-Hammocks were originally made from the woven bark of the Hamack Tree.
+Hammocks were initially made from the woven bark of the Hamack Tree.
 As such, they were first called hamacas, by the Taino people.
-Eventually the word hamaca was overheard by a famed explorer, and it morphed into the current word hammock.
+Eventually, the word hamaca was overheard by a famed explorer, and it morphed into the current word hammock.
 After viewing these woven sleeping apparatuses, European explorers brought several examples back to Spain.
 This sparked a craze.
 And hammocks grew in popularity all over Europe.
-By the turn of the century, hammocks had also became an item of leisure for wealthy families in the United States.
+By the turn of the century, hammocks became an item of leisure for wealthy families in the United States.

 The sentiment of leisure remains true today.
 Nothing quite says summer like a quiet reverie in a hammock strung from two tall oak trees.

 We do hope you get to celebrate National Hammock Day.
 If not, please feel free to immerse yourself in the captured beauty of the fortunate ones below.

 History.com Staff.
 “Hammocks’ Rocking History.”
 History.com, A&E Television Networks, 20 June 2011, http://www.history.com/news/hammocks-rocking-history.